Chart Color Schemes

 AreaSearch assessment of residential development activity positions Geeveston - Dover among the top 25% of areas assessed nationwide

-Geeveston - Dover has recorded approximately 35 residential properties granted approval each year.
-Over the past five financial years, from FY21 to FY25179 homes were approved, with an additional 10 approved so far in FY26.
-On average, over these five years, each dwelling is expected to accommodate 2.5 new residents annually, indicating strong demand that supports property values.
+Geeveston-Dover has recorded approximately 35 residential properties granted approval each year.
+Over the past five financial years, from FY21 to FY25179 homes were approved, with an additional 11 approved so far in FY26.
+On average, over these five years, each dwelling was expected to accommodate 2.5 new residents annually, indicating strong demand that supports property values.

-The average construction cost of new homes is $255,000.
-This year, there have been $3.2 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to the rest of Tasmania, Geeveston - Dover has recorded somewhat elevated construction activity, with an 18.0% increase per person over the five-year period, providing reasonable buyer options while sustaining existing property demand.
+The average construction cost value of new homes during this period was $255,000.
+In the current financial year, there have been $3.2 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to the rest of Tasmania, Geeveston-Dover has recorded somewhat elevated construction activity, with an 18.0% increase per person over the five-year period, providing reasonable buyer options while sustaining existing property demand.

-Recent construction comprises 88.0% detached dwellings and 12.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes.
+Recent construction comprises 88.0% detached dwellings and 12.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
 The location has approximately 133 people per dwelling approval, indicating an expanding market.
-Looking ahead, Geeveston - Dover is expected to grow by 536 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Geeveston-Dover is expected to grow by 497 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development